grafana/mimir/docs/sources/tools/mimirtool/_index.md

 Mimirtool is designed to interact with:

-- user-facing APIs provided by Grafana Mimir
+- user-facing APIs provided by Grafana Mimir.
 - backend storage components containing Grafana Mimir data.

 ## Installation